viamrobotics/docs/docs/data/cloud-sync.md

 To avoid syncing files that are still being written to, the data management service only syncs files that haven't been modified in the previous 10 seconds.

 {{< alert title="Caution" color="caution" >}}
-If a machine does not write to a file for 10 seconds, the data management service syncs the file and deletes it.
+If a machine does not write to a file for 10 seconds, the data management service syncs the file and deletes it from the machine.
 {{< /alert >}}

 {{< alert title="Info" color="tip" >}}